Joint Active and Passive Beamforming for Energy-Efficient STARS with Quantization and Element Selection in ISAC Systems: Numerical Results

 \subsection{Convergence Performance}

 Fig.~\ref{fig:f1a} shows convergence of EE performance over iterations for three STARS types: relaxed, independent and coupled STARS.
+Note that we evaluate all possible quantization combinations in \eqref{Problem_quan} to determine the optimal quantization solution.
+Consequently, the convergence behavior is primarily influenced by the other three complex constrained subproblems.
+With alternating optimization, the optimal solution of each subproblem is obtained and then fixed when solving the subsequent subproblems.
+After each iteration, the updated joint solution achieves improved performance compared to that at previous iteration, as depicted in Fig.~\ref{fig:f1a}.
 It can be observed that the independent and coupled STARS types converge around the $11$-th iteration, while the relaxed STARS converges slightly later at the $13$-th iteration.
-Such delayed convergence is attributed to the limited amplitude control range compared to the other STARS.
+Such delayed convergence is attributed to the limited amplitude control range compared to the other STARS types.
 Moreover, the relaxed STARS requires the largest number of active PIN diodes to configure the elements, which leads to higher power consumption and results in the lowest EE performance.
 In contrast, the independent STARS governed by \eqref{STAR_amp} utilizes fewer control components than the relaxed STARS and thereby achieves an improved EE.
 Notably, the coupled STARS attains the highest EE due to its minimal use of STARS components, i.e., the lowest power consumption among the three.
 Moreover, Fig.~\ref{fig:f1b} exhibits the absolute values of difference of phase-shift $|\phi_{{\rm T},m} - \phi_{{\rm R},m}|$ in coupled T\&R STARS.
 As observed, the phase-shift differences converge at around the $4$-th iteration to $\frac{\pi}{2}$ or $\frac{3\pi}{2}$, thereby satisfying the constraint $\cos(\phi_{{\rm T},m} - \phi_{{\rm R},m}) = 0$.